 Click on the links below for programs or services that may be available to older individuals or disabled adults in Pima County:

 ALTCS Information: The Arizona Long Term Care System (ALTCS) is part of AHCCCS – Arizona’s version of Medicaid.
-PCOA offers a class on ALTCS the third Friday of each month.
+PCOA offers a class on ALTCS the second Thursday of each month.
 There is no charge to attend.

 Care Transitions: Care at home following hospitalization may be available.